 - 1 Tbsp. sake (or dry sherry)

 - Combine the ingredients for Seasonings and mix well until the sugar is mostly dissolved (or you can microwave for seconds).
 Rinse the salmon and pat dry.
-Season the salmon with salt and black pepper on both sides.
+Season the salmon with kosher salt and black pepper on both sides.

-- Sprinkle ½ Tbsp. of flour on one side of salmon and spread evenly.
+- Sprinkle ½ Tbsp. of all-purpose flour on one side of salmon and spread evenly.
 Flip over and sprinkle the rest of flour on the other side.
 Gently remove the excess flour.

-- In a frying pan, add the olive oil and melt the butter over medium heat.
+- In a frying pan, add the vegetable oil and melt the butter over medium heat.
 Don’t burn the butter.
 If the flying pan gets too hot, reduce heat or remove from the heat temporally.

 - Add sake and cover with lid.
 Steam the salmon for 3 minutes, or until it's cooked through.
 Remove the salmon to a plate.